Perron's method for pathwise viscosity solutions: Preliminary remarks and the definition of sub- and super-solutions

 As is well known, the method of characteristics cannot be used to solve general nonlinear second-order equations like \eqref{E:eq} even locally in time.
-However, using the solution operators $S(t,t_0)$, it is possible to construct global sub- and super-solutions of \eqref{E:eq} for any initial condition $\phi \in C^2_b(\RR^n)$.
+However, using the solution operators $S(t,t_0)$, it is possible to construct global sub- and super-solutions of \eqref{E:eq} with smooth initial data.

-\begin{lemma} For every $\phi \in C^2_b(\RR^n)$, there exist a locally bounded sub- and super-solution $\uline{u}$ and $\oline{u}$ of \eqref{E:eq} with $\uline{u}(\cdot,0) = \oline{u}(\cdot,0) = \phi$.
-Moreover, for some $h > 0$, $\uline{u}$ and $\oline{u}$ are continuous on $\RR^n \times [0,h]$. \end{lemma}
+\begin{lemma} For every $\phi \in C^2_b(\RR^d)$, there exist a locally bounded sub- and super-solution $\uline{u}$ and $\oline{u}$ of \eqref{E:eq} with $\uline{u}(\cdot,0) = \oline{u}(\cdot,0) = \phi$.
+Moreover, for some $h > 0$, $\uline{u}$ and $\oline{u}$ are continuous on $\RR^d \times [0,h]$. \end{lemma}

 \begin{proof} Only the sub-solution is constructed, since the argument for the super-solution is similar.